Options

 The choices

 attribute, if present, specifies string values that the option accepts as parameter(s).
-Any parameter that does not match one of these values (after applying any normalization) will cause an error to be raised.
-They are also considered by the completion algorithm when a parameter is being completed.
+A parameter that does not match any of these values (after applying any configured normalization) will cause an error to be raised.
+These values are also considered by the completion algorithm when a parameter is being completed.

 Mutually exclusive with regular expression.